TedHusted/awake/awake.md/awake.md

 A webinar call in in progress with 5,132 live-but-muted participants.
 Many more will watch the recording later.

-A caller identified as Wall Street Analyst is saying, “… But if you adjust for the increase in engagement for new members, a different picture emerges.”
+A caller identified as Wall Street Analyst is saying, “… but if you adjust for the increase in engagement for new members, a different picture emerges.”

 “Yes,” says Emma, reaching for a positive spin, “new memberships are spiking as well.”